ARehmanMahi/binance-manager/README.md

 ### Description

 B-Trade is a trading platform for crypto.
-B-Trade is an easiest way to trade crypto with advance tools to increase your profits with leverage.
+B-Trade is an easier way to trade crypto with advance tools to increase your profits with leverage.

-**Required:** update [your repository](https://stackoverflow.com/questions/7757751/how-do-you-change-a-repository-description-on-github) with a short description of your project.

 #### DELIVERABLE